LattePandaTeam/Docs/content/troubleshooting/Troubleshooting.md

+# Problems On DOCS?

+If you have any problems when viewing our DOCS, feel free to contact us and discuss [through the forum](http://www.lattepanda.com/topic-f16t1713.html).
+We, together with our community members, are always ready to help you!

 ## How do I know LattePanda is on?

 There is one LED under LattePanda.
 When LP is on, you should see the PWR LED light up continuous and bright.